Girls Blazer Badge Boys Blazer Badge

 www.old-lewesians.org.uk

-Visitors Logon Welcome!
-Members Logon
+Visitors Logon Members Logon

-THE Old Lewesians are former pupils and staff of the Lewes County Grammar Schools in Lewes, East Sussex, UK.
+The Old Lewesians are former pupils and staff of the Lewes County Grammar Schools in Lewes, East Sussex, UK.
 In 1913 the County Council opened the Lewes County Grammar School for Girls (LCGSG).
 It quickly won recognition for its high standards.
 Notable among the early headmistresses were Miss Vobes and Miss Moss.
 The boys grammar school LCGSB was opened in 1930 to rectify the lack of a similar grammar school for boys.
 For the first thirty years Mr Neville Bradshaw was headmaster and he created a school noted for its high academic and sporting standards and for building its own war memorial chapel.
 He established the original "Old Lewesians Association", a social body and charity for his former pupils and staff.
 The girls school had a similar association and both organised reunions from time to time.